 It is the highest of the Rift Valley Lakes at 1,880 m, the second largest freshwater lake and one of the only two freshwater lakes in Kenya.

 The fascinating bird life of over 350 species is supported by the availability of dense vegetation at the lake edge.
 Papyrus fringes the main lake’s shore and cloaks the inlets of the Gilgil and Malewa rivers.
 There are large floating, wind-driven rafts of the exotic water-hyacinth Eichhornia crassipes, usually concentrated in the south-west sector.
 Submerged macrophytes sometimes occur in large beds, mainly in the shallow eastern part, but these vary greatly in extent.
-Naivasha is a fluctuating lake with recorded evidence results indicating a 6 m fall between the years of 1926 it 1990's.
+Naivasha is a fluctuating lake with recorded evidence results indicating a 6 m falls between the years of 1926 it 1990’s.

 Bird Watching Lake Naivasha Ramser Site

 The fresh water of Lake Naivasha holds a healthy fish population which attracts an astonishing number of water depending birds.
 Up to 30,600 waterfowl have been recorded at this site.